beling/bsuccinct-rs/mphf_benchmark/README.md

 memusage mphf_uk2005.sh recsplit --variant 1 -n 39459925 --gen stdin --num_construction_runs 1 --num_lookup_runs 0
 ```

-A non-existent number (e.g., 9) of the variant can be specified to measure the memory consumption
+A non-existent number (e.g., 9) of the variant can be given to measure the memory consumption
 for the execution of benchmark programs that terminates as soon as the keys are loaded or generated:

 ```shell